aquasecurity/trivy/docs/docs/references/customization/config-file.md

 # Default is 0
 exit-code: 0

-# Same as '--exit-on-eosl'
+# Same as '--exit-on-eol'
-# Default is false
+# Default is 0
-exit-on-eosl: false
+exit-on-eol: 0

 # Same as '--output'
 # Default is empty (stdout)